 - Do not give fried shrimp or raw shrimp to a dog.

 Yes, dogs can eat shrimp as long as it is plain and cooked, and only in small amounts.
-Steaming the best way to cook shrimp for dogs, as fried or breaded shrimp contains unnecessary fats and oils that can be harmful.
+Steaming is the best way to cook shrimp for dogs, as fried or breaded shrimp contains unnecessary fats and oils that can be harmful.

 Truth be told, shrimp doesn’t provide a wealth of health benefits to dogs compared to other, much better protein options like beef, fish, chicken or turkey.
-However, it is low in fat and calories, and some pups love the taste!
+However, it is low in fat and calories, and some pups love the taste.